 - Unauthorized use or possession of alcoholic beverages or being at work under the influence of alcohol or substances

 Managers are encouraged to provide real time verbal feedback to employees with respect to job performance, and should not wait to do so until the annual performance review.
 Further, managers may provide such feedback without first consulting with the HR representative.
-However, when a manager recognizes the need to address more formally a work performance or conduct concern, he or she should consult human resources to:
+However, when a manager recognizes the need to address more formally a work performance or conduct concern, he or she should consult Human Resource Management and Development to:

 - Review the concern